Gonelastvirus/NFS-shared_storage-k8s-cluster/README.md

 # Example of creating pod and using persistent volume  you just created running script
 In the NFS shared directory, create an index.html file:

-    # This again assumes that your Node uses "sudo" to run commands
-    # as the superuser
-    sudo sh -c "echo 'Hello from Kubernetes storage' > /mnt/data/index.html"

 Create a pod